audricsaragih/TA2021-009-Arkana/README.md

 # TA2021-009-Arkana
 ## Unmanned Ground Vehicle (UGV) with SLAM and Autonomous Navigation using ROS Framework in Indoor Environment

-This repository is built for final year Electrical Engineering student's thesis at Bandung Institute of Technology Every project in this repository are using Robot Operating System (ROS) Melodic Morena installed in Ubuntu 18.04 LTS
+This repository is built for final year Electrical Engineering student's thesis at Bandung Institute of Technology <br\>
+Every project in this repository are using Robot Operating System (ROS) Melodic Morena installed in Ubuntu 18.04 LTS

 ### Source